Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.17 (Java) / 1.20.30 (Bedrock) |

-Proportion of connected players required to sleep simultaneously to speed up the night transition.
+Proportion of connected players that must sleep simultaneously to speed up the night transition.

 | Value | Behavior |